wayinone/wayinone.github.io/README.md

 ## How to use
  - Place a image in `/img/services/`
- - Create posts to display your services.
+ - Create posts in `/_post` to display your services.
 Use the follow as an example:

 ```txt
 ---